 The Role of Genetics

-The National Rheumatoid Arthritis Society in the UK says there’s no one gene that causes RA, but “more than 10 genes have now been identified and work is currently in progress to establish exactly what these genes do and how they interact with one another and environmental factors."
+The National Rheumatoid Arthritis Society in the UK says no one gene causes RA, but “more than 100 genes have now been identified and work is currently in progress to establish exactly what these genes do and how they interact with one another and environmental factors."

 The society also states that there isn’t one specific environmental factor that causes RA on its own.

 “We can think of RA as being like a plant.
-Firstly it needs the soil in which to grow.
+First, it needs the soil in which to grow.
 The soil is equivalent to the genetic factors.
 Then there are the seeds which have to be planted in the soil.
 The seeds are equivalent to the non-genetic risk factors.
-The richer the soil (i.e. the more genes associated with RA a person has), the fewer the quantity of seeds needed for a plant to grow."
+The richer the soil such as the more genes associated with RA a person has, the fewer the quantity of seeds needed for a plant to grow."

-Microbiome is the name for bacteria that lives in the intestinal tract.
+Microbiome is the name of the bacteria that live in the intestinal tract.
 Some microbiomes are good bacteria while others are not.
 Every person regardless if they have a particular illness or not, are hosts to trillions of these microbiomes.

-Researchers suspect periodontal disease can trigger RA.
+Researchers suspect periodontal disease may trigger RA.
 Periodontal disease is a chronic inflammation of the gums and bones that support teeth.